**These posts often contain affiliate links. Please see our disclosure policy for details.**

 Now they are ready for you to use to go make things!

-Maybe you’ll decide you want to paint your pine cones, or maybe you’ll make Cinnamon pine cones, turn them into a pine cone wreath, or even make a simple pine cone Christmas ornament or a pine cone person ornament.
+Maybe you’ll decide you want to paint your pine cones, or maybe you’ll make Cinnamon pine cones, turn them into a pine cone wreath or pinecone garland, or even make a simple pine cone Christmas ornament or a pine cone person ornament.
 Or you could leave them natural and incorporate them into your fall or holiday decor plans.

 Whatever you plan to do with them now that you’ve figured out how to prepare pine cones for crafts, you’ve got the raw materials for some awesome projects!